 At least when he tells about taking a piss in his shorts during the Tour of California he includes Thor Hushovd in the story.
 The pace was too fast to stop, so he just dropped to the rear of the peloton for a leak on the bike.
 It was a cold day.
 As he peed, he was joined by Hushovd, who commented in a thick Norwegian accent, "Much warmer now, eh?"
 One of the highlights of the week-long tour was crossing the Golden Gafe Bridge at a parade pace and being able to stop and take a piss off the bridge.

 Not too many anecdotes included prominent names in the sport, as he rarely raced against them.
-The Tour of California was one of the rare opportunities.
+The Tour of California was one of the rare exceptions.
 He and a teammate had some fun throwing water bottles againste road signs.
 The sound startled European racers unaccustomed to the prank, thinking there had been a crash.
 Tom Boonem was so impressed he gave it a try and then sent a teammate back to the team car for more ammunition.

 Gaimon doesn't dwell on the pain and suffering of racing, as do many such books.
 He acknowledges the toll the hard effort extracts without glorifying or savoring it as did Chris Foome in his biography "The Climb."
 Froome repeatedly comments on his love of suffering and is rhapsodic as he reaches pure and exquisite pinnacles of pain.